01 of 07

-To find out exactly how to get to Los Angeles, first, decide where you're going within that big metro area.
-After that, you can use this guide to check the options for getting there: car, plane, bus, or train.
+To find out exactly how to get to Los Angeles, first, decide where you're going within that sprawling metro area.
+After that, there are four main options for getting there: car, plane, bus, or train.

-Once know how to get to Los Angeles, you still need to get around the sprawling city.
-Try these options, which are covered after that: airport shuttles, rental car, and transportation by driving and public transitContinue to 2 of 7 below.
+Once you know how to get to your chosen segment of the city, you still need to get around.
+So, we'll also give you tips for airport shuttles, rental cars, and public transit.Continue to 2 of 7 below.

 02 of 07

 Driving to Los Angeles

 Many Los Angeles visitors arrive in personal or rented cars.
 The major highways into Los Angeles include I-5 from San Diego or Sacramento, US Hwy 101 from the north, I-15 from Las Vegas, and I-10 from Phoenix.

 More people visit Los Angeles from the San Francisco area than anywhere else.
 Most visitors fly into LAX, so we'll use that trip as an example.
 Here are the facts:

 - A flight from SFO, Oakland, or San Jose to LAX takes a little more than an hour.

 - You need to arrive at the airport at least an hour early to check in.

 - It could take up to an hour to get to the airport, park, and get to the terminal.